 Why you want a privacy-first culture

 In today’s digital age, personal data is a valuable commodity.
 Companies collect and process vast amounts of personal information from their customers, employees, and partners.
-With this data, they can better understand their customers’ needs and preferences, personalize their products and services, and improve their operations.
+With this data, they can better understand their customers’ needs and preferences, personalise their products and services, and improve their operations.
 However, with the increasing amount of data being collected, processed, and stored, privacy concerns are growing.
-To address these concerns, companies must adopt a privacy-first culture.
-This means that they must prioritize the protection of personal data and ensure that they are transparent and accountable for their data practices.
+To address these concerns, companies must adopt a GDPR culture and create awareness.
 In this article, we will discuss the key elements of a privacy-first culture and how to create one.

 Develop a robust privacy-first policy